egranata/aria/vscode/aria/README.md

 ## Known Issues

-* No highlighting of identifiers
+* No cross-file go to definition support
-* No Ctrl+Click to definition
+* Only displays parse errors and messages could be clearer

 **Enjoy!**